shubhm21/shubhm21/README.md

 <h1 align="center">Hi 👋, I'm Shubham Navik</h1>
-<h3 align="center">Business Analytics student with hands on experience in Python, SQL, and data visualization tools.
-Looking for Data Analyst role to leverage technical and analytical skills in driving data driven decision making and business growth.</h3>
+I'm a **Business Analytics student at Lambton College** with hands-on experience in Python, SQL, and data visualization tools like Power BI and Excel.
+I enjoy turning data into actionable insights through analysis, dashboards, and machine learning models.

+🔍 Currently, I’m looking for a **Data Analyst / Business Analytics Co-op opportunity** where I can apply my technical skills and contribute to data-driven decision making.
 - 📫 How to reach me **shubhamnavik21@gmail.com**

 <h3 align="left">Connect with me:</h3>